pnp/script-samples/scripts/report-private-teams-excel/README.md

 ## Summary

 This sample gathers all of the teams private channels in your tenant and produces an Excel file which is then uploaded to a SharePoint Site.
-Two connections are used, one for the Admin Centre and the other to upload the file to the "Documents" location in the root site.
+Two connections are used, one for the Admin Center and the other to upload the file to the "Documents" location in the root site.

 ![Example Screenshot](assets/example.png)